Q: What is nutritional yeast and what are some of the nutritional benefits?

 Nutritional yeast is fortified and naturally gluten-free.
 It is not derived from gluten, nor does it contain gluten.
 It is Kosher, Vegan and Non-GMO.

 Q: I have an allergy, are the dressings manufactured in a facility that contains dairy, eggs, or nuts?

-A: Yes, our dressings are manufactured in a shared facility and on a shared line with other products that contain most of the major 8 allergens, however, our products are on a set schedule, and are run in order from Vinaigrette to Creamy dressings.
+A: Yes, our dressings are manufactured in a shared facility and on a shared line with other products that contain the 8 major allergens, however, our products are on a set schedule, and are run in order from Vinaigrette to Creamy dressings.
 They do clean equipment and do allergen testing in-between runs.
 If anything is detected then it is cleaned down again.
 The Dreamy Italian dressing does contain eggs.

 Q: Are your eggs cage free?